Boo Morcom: Military Service

-His studies were interrupted by World War II.
-Before departing for the conflict, he won the 1942 United States National Championships in the pole vault.
-He finished in second place in the high jump.
+From 1943 to 1946 Morcom's studies were interrupted by World War II.
 He returned to UNH to become the 1947 NCAA pole vault champion.

-In 1950, he was recalled to the Army's 101st Airborne Division "Screaming Eagles" as an officer and Jumpmaster for the Korean War.
+In 1950 he was recalled to the Army's 101st Airborne Division "Screaming Eagles" as an officer and Jumpmaster for the Korean War.
+During his time in the service he would claim the 1945 USA Outdoor Track and Field title in the pole vault.